Deltares-research/LOCKGATE5/docs/source/index.rst

 LOCKGATE
 ===================================

-This is the documentation for **LOCKGATE**, a 1D `Deltares <https://www.deltares.nl/>`_ tool for calculating the head difference over an opened lockgate (when the door is in the gate recess).
-LOCKGATE is able to calculate the head difference over time for a gate with vertical openings at the sides as well as for a horizontal opening underneath the door.
-LOCKGATE was originally developed by Delft Hydraulics in 1990 [1] and updated in 1994 [3].
-The latter version was converted from the original Fortran code to the currently available Python code in 2024 and contains the same functionality as version KASGOLF 1994.
+This is the documentation for **KASGOLF**, a 1D `Deltares <https://www.deltares.nl/>`_ tool for calculating the head difference over an opened lock gate (when the gate is located in the gate recess).
+KASGOLF is able to calculate the head difference over time for a gate with vertical openings at the sides as well as for a horizontal opening underneath the door.
+KASGOLF was originally developed by Delft Hydraulics in 1994 as part of LOCKGATE 2 [1].
+The code was converted from the original Fortran code to the currently available Python code in 2024 and contains the same functionality as version KASGOLF 1994.

 .. note::

-   SPUIS is based on the Dutch word "spuisluis", meaning "discharge sluice" or "sluice gate" in English.

-The implementation of SPUIS was tested by comparison with measurements from physical scale model tests of discharge sluices Dintelsas and Crèvecoeur in the Netherlands [1].
-In the past, SPUIS has been applied to support the design of hydraulic structures, such as the discharge sluice in Nieuwe Statenzijl (1987) [2], Oosterhout (1995) [4], and the Brouwersdam (2018) [4] in the Netherlands.
+   Many version of LOCKGATE have been created and mentioned in literature [1], [2] en [3].
+LOCKGATE 2 contains a set of codes that calculates the waveforces on a lock gate.
+Part of LOCKGATE 2 is the code KASGOLF, also refered to as LOCKGATE5 in [3].

+##################

+The KASGOLF code has been mentioned in the ‘Krachten op puntdeuren en enkele draaideuren’ [3] and examples of calculation results are shared [1] & [3].
+Eventhough, the code has never been validated with measurement data [2].

-The SPUIS documentation covers the following topics:
+The KASGOLF documentation covers the following topics:
-1. The theory on which SPUIS is based,
+1. The theory on which KASGOLF is based,
 2. An example calculation,
-3. A tutorial for setting up a SPUIS schematization,
+3. A tutorial for setting up a KASGOLF schematization,
-4. Instructions for running SPUIS on your computer,
+4. Instructions for running KASGOLF on your computer,
 5. An overview of the Python code and the functionality of each subroutine.

 Literature
 -----------
-[1] WL | Delft Hydraulics (1986).
-‘Berekening van de afvoer van spuisluizen met behulp van een rekenmodel.’
-Report R2125.
+[1] WL | Delft Hydraulics (1994).
+‘Krachten op puntdeuren en enkele draaideuren’ Report Q1442.
-[2] WL | Delft Hydraulics (1987).
-‘Sluiscomplex Nieuwe Statenzijl - Hydraulische aspecten van de schut- en spuisluis.’
-Report Q0485.
+[2] WL | Delft Hydraulics (1997).
+‘Sluisprogrammatuur REN’ Report Q2317.
-[3] WL | Delft Hydraulics (1989).
-‘Berekening van de afvoer van spuisluizen bij schietend water situaties.’
-Report Q0331.
-[4] WL | Delft Hydraulics (1995).
-‘Aflaatwerk en gemaal te Oosterhout.’
-Report Q1952.
-[5] Deltares (2018).
-‘Bepaling afvoercoëfficiënt doorlaatmiddel Brouwersdam.’
-Report 11202901-002-ZKS-0002.
+[3] Ministerie van Verkeer en Waterstaat, Rijkswaterstaat, Bouwdienst (RWS, BD) (2000).
+‘Handboek voor het ontwerpen van schutsluizen’.

 .. toctree::
    :maxdepth: 1